Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search

-In this step, the local visual content of a frame is computed from sparsely sampled keypoints and then converted into compact hash codes.
-In short, two-stage quantization-based approach is utilized for fast querying as well as low computational workloads.
-Moreover, geometric consistency between local features is enhanced with fast geometric filtering at the end.
+The local visual content of an input frame is computed from sparsely sampled key points.
+Then, these samples are converted into compact hash codes.
+In short, a two-stage quantization-based approach is utilized.
+Moreover, geometric consistency between local features is added with fast geometric filtering at the end.

 \textbf{Local Sparse Features.} For local representation, we use Root SIFT~\cite{aran2012} and Hessian Laplacian~\cite{mikolajczyk2005}.
-Since they are partially robust to scale and orientation changes, we expect to successfully retrieve any query that exhibits strong geometric deformations (duplicate/copy) from the reference set.
+Since they are robust to scale and orientation changes, we expect to successfully retrieve any query that presents strong geometric deformations (duplicate/copy) from the reference set.

-In addition, so as to find the geometric adjacency of local matches at the voting step, we store coordinate $ (x, y) $, orientation $ ( \theta) $ and scale $ (s) $ properties of each local point in the quantized forms.
+In addition, to find geometric adjacency of local matches at the voting step, we store coordinate $ (x, y) $, orientation $\theta$ and scale $s$ coefficients of each local point in quantized forms.

-\textbf{Feature Indexing.} As mentioned, the direct use of local features is impractical and they should be converted into small representations.
-The idea of Bag-of-Word-like~\cite{sivic2003} methods is to quantize (\ref{eqn:bc}) each feature vector $ f_h\in \mathbb{R}^{128}$ (note that dimension of SIFT is 128 and k-means is used) to the closest center $c_i$ in a pre-clustered feature space $ C_{bow} \in \mathbb{R}^{D_{bow} \times 128}$:
+\textbf{Feature Indexing.} As mentioned, the direct use of local features is impractical and should be converted into small representations.
+The idea of Bag-of-Word-like~\cite{sivic2003} methods is to quantize (Eq.~\ref{eqn:bc}) each feature vector $ f_h\in \mathbb{R}^{128}$ (note that dimension of SIFT is 128 and k-means is used) to the closest center $c_i$ from a pre-clustered feature space $ C_{bow} \in \mathbb{R}^{D_{bow} \times 128}$:

-However, the number of cluster centers should be sufficiently large (e.g. $ D_{bow} > 100K $) in order to achieve discriminative space partitions~\cite{philbin2007}.
-This requirement eventually causes an increase in the offline computations and aggravates to represent the visual content with local features.
+However, the number of cluster centers should be adequately large (e.g. $ D_{bow} > 100K $) in order to achieve discriminative space partitions~\cite{philbin2007}.
+This requirement leads to an increase in offline calculations and makes it difficult to represent visual content with local features.